 If you look carefully at the top of the stitches, the part of the V closest to you is the front loop, and the part farthest away, at the back of the V is the back loop.

-Now, to work BLO, you will skip over the front loop, yarn over, and insert your hook into the center of the V, so that it only goes through the back loop to start your stitch.
+Now, to work BLO technique, you will skip over the front loop, yarn over, and insert your hook into the center of the V, so that it only goes through the back loop to start your stitch.

-You can work any crochet stitch as a BLO but this is showing a hdc.
+You can work any crochet stitch as a BLO stitches but this is showing a half double crochet.

 You will see that when you work BLO, all those front loops will stand out in front of your fabric and create a ridge.